 Experienced and focused, attorney Robert J. Anderson wants you to get as much information on your legal case right away.
-In our Library you will find articles on premises liability (slip and fall) cases, on the particularities of bicycle, car, motorcycle and truck accidents, on common causes of accidents and sustained injuries, on social security disability insurance denial cases and the way to resolve them, and many more.
+In our Library you will find articles on premises liability (slip and fall) cases, on the particularities of bicycle, car, motorcycle and truck accidents, on common causes of accidents and sustained injuries and many more.

 The Large Truck Crash Causation Study (LTCCS) is a nationwide and pioneering investigation based on 120,000 truck crashes that occurred between 2001 and 2003.
 Drawing a sample of 963 crashes, LTCCS analyzed the causes, vehicles and circumstances of each crash in minute detail.

 What might car and truck drivers in Colorado learn from the study?

 We'll leave aside what the study calls the "critical events" leading to the crash, i.e. the vehicle action that made the crash unavoidable, like turning or rear-ending.
 It is more to the point to look at the "critical reasons" of the accident, namely the failures that led to the critical events.
 The three critical reasons are: